Apple Stack Cake (one 8", 6 layer cake or one 10", 4 layer cake)

 Apple stack cake gained popularity in Appalachia well over a hundred years ago because it offered people in isolated communities a way to enjoy a fruit laden dessert well into winter.
 By using apple butter rather than spendy buttercream, it didn’t cost much to put together either.

 This recipe makes four 10” or six 8” layers, all quite thin.
 I doubled it to make the twelve layered monster in the photos.
 Generally, the cake will feed two people for every layer made; as written, it will serve twelve.
-If you’d rather make a half batch, click through the link above to Gilt, which includes a smaller recipe.

 Apple Stack Cake